submit your trip report and photos to Diane Boss

 June 7, 2012 - Lake Cuyamaca, Julian, CA

-north of San Diego) on Monday for a week long camping trip with
+San Diego) on Monday for a week long camping trip with the hope

-the hope of doing some paddling.
-Unfortunately there were strong
+of doing some paddling.
+Unfortunately there were strong winds

-winds when I arrived in Julian.
-I began to get frustrated as
+when I arrived in Julian.
+I began to get frustrated as the winds

-the winds continued for multiple days.
-By Thursday the winds
+continued for multiple days.
+By Thursday the winds stopped and

-stopped and I was able to enjoy a beautiful paddle.
-Upon arriving
+I was able to enjoy a beautiful paddle.
+Upon arriving at the

-at the lake a sign said to "pay before proceeding to boat
+lake a sign said to "pay before proceeding to boat dock".

-dock".
-Thus I parked in a lot by the lake and walked to
+Thus I parked in a lot by the lake and walked to the nearby

-the nearby buliding with the intention of paying a launching
+buliding with the intention of paying a launching fee.
+While

-fee.
-While walking over to the building I noticed that it would
+walking over to the building I noticed that it would actully

-actully be easier to launch from the shore as opposed to the
+be easier to launch from the shore as opposed to the dock.
+Not

-dock.
-Not only was it an easy launch from shore, I also was
+only was it an easy launch from shore, I also was able to avoid

-able to avoid having to pay to launch fee since I didn't use
+having to pay to launch fee since I didn't use the dock.
+The

-the dock.
-The lake is quite small, yet provides plenty of beauty
+lake is quite small, yet provides plenty of beauty with the

 April 4, 2012 - Morro Bay, CA

-past from land.
-Today I was able to experience Morro Bay on
+land.
+Today I was able to experience Morro Bay on the water

-the water in my kayak.
-Part of the time on the water was calm
+in my kayak.
+Part of the time on the water was calm and relaxing

-and relaxing while other parts were windy and adventerous.
-First
+while other parts were windy and adventerous.
+First the calm

-the calm part.
+part.
 In the harbor I saw numerous otters.
-I also saw
+I also saw fisherman

-fisherman unloading their catch of the day.
-I enjoyed the view
+unloading their catch of the day.
+I enjoyed the view of a dock

-of a dock from the underside.
-Numerous people on shore waved
+from the underside.
+Numerous people on shore waved at me as

-at me as I paddled past restuarants and gifts shops.
-After enjoying
+I paddled past restuarants and gifts shops.
+After enjoying the

-the harbor I decided to venture out towards the open ocean to
+harbor I decided to venture out towards the open ocean to get

 The further out I got the more wind and waves I encountered.